 To test the AF and AH methods, this study uses 308 field measurements from four Swiss bedload monitoring stations equipped with the SPG system (Fig. 2; Table 1).
-Field calibration samples were collected at the Albula, Navisence and Avançon de Nant stations, and extensive calibration efforts have been undertaken at the fourth field station, the Erlenbach, since 2009 (Rickenmann et al., 2012).
+Field calibration samples were collected at the Albula, Navisence, and Avançon de Nant stations, and extensive calibration efforts have been undertaken at the fourth field station in the Erlenbach since 2009 (Rickenmann et al., 2012).
 The Erlenbach offers an interesting comparison with the other sites due to different channel morphology and flow characteristics upstream of the SPG plates.
-Field calibrations at the four sites consisted in the following steps: (i) direct bedload sampling downstream of an impact plate using either crane-mounted net samplers adapted from Bunte traps (Bunte et al., 2004; Dell'Agnese et al., 2014; Nicollier et al., 2019; Fig. 2a, b), automated basket samplers (Rickenmann et al., 2012; Fig. 2d) or manual basket samplers (Fig. 2c; Antoniazza et al., 2022), (ii) synchronous recording of the raw geophone signal, (iii) sieving and weighing of bedload samples using ten sieve classes (see Sect.
-2.4), and (iv) comparing the fractional bedload mass of each sample to the geophone signal to derive the corresponding calibration coefficients.
-A more detailed description of the sampling procedure is reported in Supporting Information S1, including the mesh sizes used for bedload sampling.
-For the analysis, only particles larger than 9.5 mm were considered, being close to the SPG detection threshold.
+Field calibrations at the four sites consisted of the following steps: (i) direct bedload sampling downstream of an impact plate using either cranemounted net samplers adapted from Bunte traps (Bunte et al., 2004; Dell'Agnese et al., 2014; Nicollier et al., 2019; Fig. 2a, b), automated basket samplers (Rickenmann et al., 2012; Fig. 2d), or manual basket samplers (Fig. 2c; Antoniazza et al., 2022); (ii) synchronous recording of the raw geophone signal; (iii) sieving and weighing of bedload samples using 10 sieve classes (see Sect.
+2.4); and (iv) comparing the fractional bedload mass of each sample to the geophone signal to derive the corresponding calibration coefficients.
+A more detailed description of the sampling procedure is reported in Sect.
+S1 in the Supplement, including the mesh sizes used for bedload sampling.
+For the analysis, only particles larger than 9.5 mm were considered as they are close to the SPG detection threshold.
 Streamflow information was derived from various stage sensors (Table 1).
-Flow velocity V_w was introduced by Wyss et al. (2016c) as a possible governing parameter affecting the number of particles detected by the SPG system.
+Flow velocity $V{\rm w}$ was introduced by Wyss et al. (2016c) as a possible governing parameter affecting the number of particles detected by the SPG system.
 Unfortunately, due to the lack of continuous streamflow measurements at the Albula and Navisence sites, we were not able to account for the effect of the flow velocity in the signal conversion procedure described in the present study.